miningpy/miningpy/docs/index.rst

 * :ref:`visualisation-api`.
 * :ref:`vulcan-api`.

 Author
 ------
-The creator of MiningPy is a mining engineer that primarly works in long-term strategic mine planning.
+The creator of MiningPy is a mining engineer that primarly works in long-term strategic mine planning at `IMC Mining <https://www.imcm.com.au/>`_.
+For any support or enquiries, please feel free to get in contact with the engineers at `IMC Mining <https://www.imcm.com.au/>`_.

 License
 -------